 After 72 hours of no sleep, Tripp became rude and offensive.
 After 120 hours Tripp showed signs of mental impairment.
 Additionally, he developed acute paranoid psychosis and auditory hallucinations.
 By the 200 hour mark, Tripp went to sleep for a long time.

-Researchers have also been able to see the detrimental effects of sleep deprivation with the rare families who suffer from Fatal Familial Insomnia.
+Researchers have also been able to see the detrimental effects of sleep deprivation with rare families who suffer from Fatal Familial Insomnia.
 It’s not pretty:

 - Profuse sweating